ufal/deepud/README.md

 UD_French-FTB
 UD_Hindi_English-HIENCS
 UD_Japanese-BCCWJ
+UD_Japanese-BCCWJLUW
 UD_Mbya_Guarani-Dooley

 19 others because their lemmatization is incomplete (note that we do not exclude a treebank if it has automatically predicted lemmas):
 How to check the lemmas automatically?
-I did not update the list after release 2.8.
+I have not updated the list for a long time.
+We could check for metadata Lemmas: not available; but some treebanks have lemmas, only they do not have them for all words, and this is something we cannot figure out using the metadata.

 UD_Bambara-CRB
 UD_Cantonese-HK